 Colonel Sykes remarked that the event was not to be traced in any way to political feeling but to individual fanaticism alone.
-Lord Mayo was on his way Islands, where there is a convict establishment for all the convicts in India.
-He thought it proper to inspect the establishment, and in the course of his visit a Mahomedan fanatic, condemned for murder, and having no connection with any political faction, assussinated the Viceroy.
+Lord Mayo was on his way to Rangoon, in Burmah, and had to pass the Andaman Islands, where there is a convict establishment for all the convicts in India.
+He thought it proper to inspect the establishment, and in the course of his visit a Mahomedan fanatic, condemned for murder, and having no connection with any political faction, assassinated the Viceroy.
 The publication of this fact might prevent any feeling of anxiety for the future.